Emergent phenomena in Nature: a paradox with Theory?: Theory versus Nature

 \section{Theory versus Nature}

-The previous examples have shown that SSB is a natural phenomenon emerging in the limit $N\to\infty$ (where $N$ typically plays the role of the number of lattice sites) or in the context of Schr\"{o}dinger operators, in Planck's constant $\hbar\to 0$ which may be interpreted as a limit in large mass.
+The previous examples have shown that SSB is a natural phenomenon emerging in the limit $N\to\infty$ (where $N$ typically plays the role of the number of lattice sites) or in the context of Schr\"{o}dinger operators, in Planck's constant $\hbar\to 0$ (which may be interpreted as a limit in large mass).
 Indeed, a pure $G$-invariant (quantum) ground state typically converges to a mixed $G$-invariant (classical) ground state.
+For phase transitions instead this is a much harder question.
+We will therefore mainly focus in SSB and step-by-step show how this algebraic approach in a rigorous way leads to the fulfillment Butterfield's Principle, thereby solving the paradox (cf. $\S$\ref{solution paradox}).

-However, even though this $C^*$-algebraic notion of SSB is theoretically correct it is not the entire story, since according to the general definitions, SSB also occurs whenever pure (or more generally, extreme) ground states are not invariant under the pertinent symmetry group $G$.
+First of all, even though this notion of SSB is theoretically correct, it is not the entire story, since according to the general definitions, SSB also occurs whenever pure (or more generally, extreme) ground states are not invariant under the pertinent symmetry group $G$.
 It is precisely the latter notion of SSB that one observes in Nature: the limiting ground state is typically measured to be asymmetric in the sense that it is pure but {\em not} $G$-invariant.
 This state is therefore also called the ``physical'' ground state.
-Starting from this physical idea that the limiting ground state must be pure but not $G$-invariant, one should introduce a kind of quantum ground state that converges to a pure but not $G$-invariant physical classical ground state instead of to the unphysical $G$-invariant mixture predicted by the theory.
+Starting from this physical idea that the limiting ground state must be pure but not $G$-invariant, to prove SSB one should introduce a kind of quantum ground state that converges to a pure but not $G$-invariant, hence physical ground state, instead of to the unphysical $G$-invariant mixture predicted by the theory.

-To get an idea of what this means we first go back to Example \ref{schroedingerexample} for Schr\"{o}dinger operators $H_\hbar$ with a $SO(n)$-invariant potential of the form $V(x)=(x-1)^2, \ (x\in \bR^n)$, i.e. we consider the operator
+To get an idea of what this means we first go back to Example \ref{schroedingerexample} for Schr\"{o}dinger operators $H_\hbar$ with a $SO(n)$-invariant potential of the form $V(x)=(x^2-1)^2, \ (x\in \bR^n)$, i.e. we consider the operator